wildavatar/WildAvatar_Toolbox/Readme.md

 This project is built on source codes shared by [GauHuman](https://github.com/skhu101/GauHuman), [HumanNeRF](https://github.com/chungyiweng/humannerf), and [CLIFF](https://github.com/haofanwang/CLIFF).
 Many thanks for their excellent contributions!

 ## 📧 Contact
-If you have any questions, please feel free to contact Tianqi Liu <b>(zihaohuang at hust.edu.cn)</b>.
+If you have any questions, please feel free to contact Zihao Huang <b>(zihaohuang at hust.edu.cn)</b>.